wand3/Authentication-flask-login/README.md

-# flask-form
+# flask-login
-Handling forms in Flask
+Basic webapp authentication with flask-login in Factory-pattern